About Diving in Queensland and the Great Barrier Reef

 Diving into the Great Barrier Reef will introduce you to an underwater world filled with thousands of brightly coloured species of marine life.
 Some 1,500 types of fish, 4,000 types of molluscs, 350 types of echinoderms and 350 types of coral, attract divers from around the world each year.

 Explore vast underwater gardens and forests, as graceful turtles and manta rays soar overhead.
-Come face to face with gentle giant potato cods, which are larger than life and experience the most stunning wall diving.
+Come face to face with gentle giant Potato Cod and Queensland Groupers, which are larger than life and experience the most stunning wall diving.

 The cooler subtropical waters of Southern Queensland offer a myriad of different experiences to those of the tropical waters in the north.
 World-class wreck dives, reefs and vast rock walls boast abundant marine life, with turtles, rays, wobbegongs, nudibranchs and large schools offish populating the various dive sites along the South Queensland coast.

 Hundreds of shipwrecks are dotted along Queensland’s coast, more than any other state in Australia.
 Covered with coral and teeming with marine life, they’re a scuba divers theme park.
 Among world-class shipwreck dive sites in Queensland you’ll find the SS Yongala, near Townsville, the RMS Quetta, off Mt.
 Adolphus Island, just northeast of Cape York and the Ex HMAS Brisbane located off the Sunshine Coast, north of Brisbane.

 The adventure of a night dive reveals the stars of the reef-colourful new corals and radiant glowing fish.
 As the full moon sets in October/November, witness the technicolour snowstorm of coral polyp spawning – an unforgettable experience.